Congratulations, Class of 2012! The world is your oyster!

 In this country, Microsoft is a good illustration of the progressive approach.
 Their “WorkLife Balance” program aims to keep older workers at the heart of their business.
 The program promotes health and financial literacy two areas in which Americans are ill-prepared for longer lives.
 Microsoft also offers professional guidance for its employees who wish to return to school.

 Bottom line, Class of 2012: The hippies who brought you strobe lights and Led Zeppelin are graying – and they’ve got 450 million boomer peers worldwide.
-Your success depends upon all of us creating new paths of education to keep these “seniors” at the cutting-edge of business, government, non-profit work and other sectors – and in the process, paving the way for your own success, since generational prosperity is interwoven and interdependent.
+Your success depends upon all of us creating new education paths to keep these “seniors” at the cutting-edge of business, government, non-profit work and other systems – and in the process, paving the way for your own success, since generational prosperity is interwoven and interdependent.